GabrielTeixeiraC/Operations-on-Dinamically-Alocated-Matrices/README.md

 # Operations on Dinamically Alocated Matrices
 This program implements matrix addition, multiplication and transpose operations through dinamically alocated matrices.
 Matrix data is read from files and output is printed to a specified file.

+All data structures were implemented without using the STL or similar libraries.

 ## Compilation:
-To compile the program, run:
+To compile the program, navigate to the directory containing the source code and run the following command:

     make all
 ## Usage: